remotesynth/certifiedfreshevents/content/speakers/aysegul-yonet.md

 title: "Ayşegül Yönet"
 date: 2019-07-24T18:52:51-04:00
 speaker_image: aysegulyonet.jpg
-job_title:  Senior Azure Cloud Developer Advocate at Microsoft
+job_title:  Founder at ARtistus, LLC
 twitter: AysSomething
 github: Yonet
 draft: false
 ---

-Aysegul is a Senior Azure Cloud Developer Advocate at Microsoft.
-Aysegul, focuses on Spatial Computing, Mixed Reality, AI, Angular and Data Visualization.
-She is a Google Developer Expert for Web Technologies & Angular and an active conference speaker.
-She previously worked as Senior Software Engineer at Nrwl.io, Autodesk Play, a 3D and VR authoring tool and A360 Viewer and A360 Drive.
-She enjoys teaching at a variety of non-profit organizations aiming to increase diversity in the software industry.
-She is the co-founder of code4good, an organization with the goal of helping people to contribute to open source.
-Previously she led Women Who Code meetups, Girl Develop It workshops and was a CTO at AnnieCannons, a bootcamp dedicated to teach tech skills to human trafficking survivors.
+Ayşegül Yönet is a Senior Azure Cloud Developer Advocate at Microsoft and focuses on Cognitive Services, Spatial Computing and WebXR.
+She is a co-chair of W3C Immersive Web Working Group and Community Group working on WebXR Device APIs and a Google Developer Expert for Web Technologies.
+She co-hosts the San Francisco WebXR Meetup and enjoys teaching at a variety of non-profit organizations, aiming to increase diversity in the software industry.